 Robert joined Watsi on June 30th, 2016.
-Four years ago, Robert became the 2366th member to automatically support a new Watsi patient every month.
-Since then, 3,581 more people have become monthly donors!
-Robert's most recent donation traveled 4,200 miles to support Suzana, a kindergartener from Tanzania, to fund hydrocephalus treatment.
+Six years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 4,200 miles to support Haisam, an adorable toddler from Tanzania, to fund clubfoot repair surgery.

 Robert has funded healthcare for 74 patients in 10 countries.